jp5k/CodingNotes/IntelliJ Idea Notes.md

 * List of breakpoints will be available in 'favourites' window.

 ## Git
-* VC S version control system menu
+* VCS version control system menu
 * Good plugin for intellij called .ignore, which provides .git ignore files.
 * Version control log gives the git commands which are issued in the gui.
 * Log in vcs window shows history etc.. of commits.